 Trinity University offers innovative, challenging academic programs that empower its students with the knowledge and insight required to be successful, no matter what their goals may be.
-A nationally recognized liberal arts and sciences institution, Trinity offers a comprehensive range of undergraduate programs in the arts, humanities, sciences, and selected interdisciplinary and pre-professional fields, along with a few first-rate graduate programs.
+A nationally recognized liberal arts and sciences institution, Trinity offers a comprehensive range of undergraduate programs in the arts, humanities, sciences, and selected interdisciplinary, professional, and pre-professional fields, along with a few first-rate graduate programs.

 Located in vibrant and culturally rich San Antonio, the University is student-driven, faculty-inspired, and community-connected.
 Trinity students benefit from:

 - A flexible curriculum with the perfect blend of liberal arts and professional programs

 - Exceptional and accessible faculty who are experts in their fields, and teach all their own classes

 - A distinctive, engaging residential life program that fosters a sense of community and camaraderie

 - An attractive, lively campus with abundant resources and an amazing location

 Noted for red brick buildings, native live oaks, beautiful grounds, and sparkling fountains, Trinity encompasses 117 acres on a hillside overlooking downtown San Antonio.
 Students are guaranteed housing in one of our 16 suite-style residence halls.
 Professors teach in modern classrooms and labs, and lecture and cultural venues include Laurie Auditorium and the Stieren Theater.

 Trinity has 2,353 undergraduates come from 44 states and 70 countries.